landerrosette/algs4/README.md

     ```

 3. (Optional) Download sample input files from the book's website: https://algs4.cs.princeton.edu/code/.
-4. Run the client.
+4. From the `build` directory, run the client.
 You may redirect the input from a file (possibly one obtained in step 3).

     ```shell
-    build/UF < tinyUF.txt
+    ./UF < tinyUF.txt
     ```

    You may also pipe the output of one client to the input of another.

     ```shell
-    build/Huffman - < abra.txt | build/Huffman +
+    ./Huffman - < abra.txt | ./Huffman +
     ```

    Some clients expect command-line arguments.

     ```shell
-    build/DepthFirstPaths tinyCG.txt 0
+    ./DepthFirstPaths tinyCG.txt 0
     ```

    This will run depth-first search on the graph in `tinyCG.txt` starting from vertex 0.